-I once asked a blind man, “Tell me what you see.”
+I once asked a man without sight, “Tell me what you see.”

 It was an eye opening experience for me.

-His description of our surroundings we both were sitting in, was so much more vibrant than mine.
+His description of the surroundings we both were sitting in, was so much more vibrant than mine.

 He was in tune with every sound, every image, imagined or not.